solid-lines/dhis2-metadata-checkers/README.md

 4. Run the script
 5. Check the log file

+# check_de_aggregate_without_dataset.py
+This script checks if a data element is NOT associated with any dataSet (i.e. search for dataElements).

 # check_expressions.py
 This scripts check if different expressions are well-formed.
 The expressions are: Indicator (numerator and denominator), Program Indicator (expression and filter), Program Rule (condition -since 2.35-), Program Rule Actions (data expression -since 2.37-) and Predictors (generator data and sampleSkipTest).